-Originally developed in 1961 to be issued to the Chinese Air Force with a proprietary venus watch calibre 175 movement, the Seagull 1963 was purpose-built with military application in mind, making it a cool story to add to any collection.
+Originally developed in 1961 to be issued to the Chinese Air Force with proprietary venus watch caliber 175 movements, the Seagull 1963 was purpose-built for pilots, making it a cool piece to add to any collection.

 I picked it up as a birthday present to myself last month and wore it for a few weeks religiously.
 And in this review, I’ll share all of my ramblings and thoughts about this beauty.
 Without further hesitation, let’s get into the Seagull 1963 review.

 - Diameter: 38mm

 - Lug width: 18mm

 - Movement: ST19